dmok22/Simple-RISC-Machine/README.md

 ## Build process
 1. Add all .sv files to your project.
-2. Use KaiserLake_top as your top module.
+2. Use lab7_top as your top module.
 3. Create or modify data.txt to initialize system RAM.

 ## Memories
-To minimize read/write comflict, KaiserLake has separate I.M. and D.M. for the CPU.

 SRM ISA requires 16bit memory data bitwidth and 9bit address space.
 The memory mapping are shown below:

 Address	Function	Note